Capture customer email addresses at the Point of Sale

 - OFFER ORGANIZATION AND CONSERVATION

-If your POS system has the capability to email receipts, that’s exactly what you should be doing.
+If your POS system has the capability to send email receipts, that’s exactly what you should be doing.
 Receipts via email are easier for a customer to keep track of and they’re much better for the environment.
 “Can we email you your receipt to help save trees?” is usually enough to get the go-ahead.

-- OFFER CASH BACK
+- OFFER DISCOUNT CODES

 - OFFER EXCLUSIVITY